An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression: Proofs of Propositions

-A0: For EU, as the KL-divergence is nonnegative by definition, EU is also nonnegative.
+\begin{proof}[Proof of Proposition~\ref{prop:entropy_a0}] We prove that the entropy-based measure violates A0 for AU and TU.
+For EU, as the KL-divergence is nonnegative by definition, EU is also nonnegative.
 AU can be negative since differential entropy can be negative.
 As an example, consider the exponential distribution with entropy $H(\text{EXP}(\lambda)) = 1 - \log(\lambda)$, which is negative for $\lambda > e$.
 Taking $Q = \delta_{2e}$ as a second-order distribution then leads to $\au(Q) <0$.
-Due to its additive structure, total uncertainty $\tu = \eu + \au$ can also be negative.
+Due to its additive structure, total uncertainty $\tu = \eu + \au$ can also be negative. \end{proof}